 Ralph has specialized training in treating lymphedema and has done so for more than a decade.
 She maintains a busy schedule in the Rehabilitation Medicine Clinic at UCH, seeing on average nine lymphedema patients a day, four days a week.
 She’s not alone.
 Several other OTs at UCH treat lymphedema patients, as do colleagues at UCHealth Northern Colorado and Colorado Springs.

 One reason for the heavy caseload is a lack of resources.
 Across the Front Range, there are about 75 therapists with lymphedema certification earned through 135 hours from Klose Training and Consulting or other schools of lymphatic education.
 About one-fifth of those are with UCHealth hospitals.
 But Ralph says there are no physicians in Colorado who specialize in treating lymphedema and patients sometimes go years without being diagnosed correctly.

-The Klose training involves 90 hours of classroom work and 45 hours of online work, respectively, to learn to administer Complete Decongestive Therapy, essentially a treatment bundle for lymphedema (see box).
+The Klose training for the understanding of lymphedema involves 90 hours of classroom work and 45 hours of online work, respectively, to learn to administer Complete Decongestive Therapy, essentially a treatment bundle for lymphedema (see box).
 The ultimate aim is to relieve a condition that is debilitating and risky.